oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 # CIS OCI Landing Zone Quickstart Template

 ## Overview
-This Landing Zone template deploys a standardized environment in an Oracle Cloud Infrastructure (OCI) tenancy that helps organizations with workloads needing to comply with the CIS Oracle Cloud Foundations Benchmark v1.1.
+This Landing Zone template deploys a standardized environment in an Oracle Cloud Infrastructure (OCI) tenancy that helps organizations to comply with the CIS OCI Foundations Benchmark v1.1.

-The Landing Zone template deploys a standard three-tier web architecture using a single VCN with multiple compartments to segregate access to various resources.
-The template configures the OCI tenancy to meet CIS OCI Foundations Benchmark settings related to:
+The template uses multiple compartments, groups, and IAM policies to segregate access to resources based on job function.
+The resources within the template are configured to meet the CIS OCI Foundations Benchmark settings related to:

 - IAM (Identity & Access Management)
 - Networking